Deletecat/ds-flashcart-guide/docs/carts/r4isdhc.com.md

 You should have YSMenu installed before proceeding.
 While game compatibility is getting better with nds-bootstrap for flashcarts, it's not fantastic.
 Fortunately, twilight menu ++ allows you to choose between YSMenu and nds-bootstrap.
 Meaning you can play supported DSiWare with nds-bootstrap, while maintaining YSMenu's game compatibility!

-This is also great for people who do not want the timebomb kernel, but think YSMenu looks ugly.
-Trust me, there have been many people with that complaint...
+This is also great for people who do not want the timebomb kernel, but think YSMenu looks ugly

 ### 2014-2021 Timebomb kernel

-Since the r4isdhc.com website is dead, you can find the original timebomb kernel from ds-homebrews flashcard archive: [https://flashcard-archive.ds-homebrew.com/YSMenu/r4isdhc.com/r4isdhc.com_2014-2020_DEMON_4.0b.zip](https://flashcard-archive.ds-homebrew.com/YSMenu/r4isdhc.com/r4isdhc.com_2014-2020_DEMON_4.0b.zip)
+Since the r4isdhc.com website is dead, you can find the original timebomb kernel from the flashcard archive: [https://flashcard-archive.ds-homebrew.com/YSMenu/r4isdhc.com/r4isdhc.com_2014-2020_DEMON_4.0b.zip](https://flashcard-archive.ds-homebrew.com/YSMenu/r4isdhc.com/r4isdhc.com_2014-2020_DEMON_4.0b.zip)

 Once you have downloaded the kernel, it is as simple as extracting it to the root of your micro SD card!
 As previously mentioned though, the timebomb will trigger on 03/09/2024